Make your retirement planning as tax-efficient as possible under today’s laws.

 - There are many additional opportunities and considerations for taxpayers to be mindful of in order to take full advantage of planning for retirement in the most tax-efficient manner.

-- Recent legislation created some changes to the retirement plan landscape for individuals and small businesses
+- Legislation passed in 2019 created some changes to the retirement plan landscape for individuals and small businesses.

 Over the past 50 years, there has been a dramatic shift in funding retirement for the average American.
 Most people rely on savings and few have pensions available to them.
 One of the most common ways to save is through a retirement savings plan offered by your employer; the most common being the 401(k) plan.
 These plans are designed to incent you to save every year, often with contributions from your employer so that you can maintain a comfortable lifestyle in retirement.